-We also may say 'let's take a rain check on that' when we want to meet with someone (for business or in personal life) but the proposed date won't work.
-The term comes from baseball games in the 1800s that gave free tickets to another game if a paid-for game was cancelled due to rain.
+We also may say 'let's take a rain check on that' when we want to meet with someone but the proposed date won't work.
+The term comes from baseball games in the 1800s.
+They gave free tickets to another game when they had to cancel a paid-for game due to rain.

-• A ‘team player’ is more concerned about his team winning than about looking good or advancing himself.
-It’s used a lot in business a praise for people who work well with others.
+• A ‘team player’ concentrates on what's good for his team.
+He cares more about winning than about looking good or advancing himself.
+The expression is used a lot in business as praise for people who work well with others.

-All these baseball idioms (and many of the other sports idioms below) are used quite commonly in business conversations.
+All these baseball idioms are quite common in business conversations.

 • ‘The ball is in your court’ means that it’s your responsibility to make a decision and act.
 (It often also means that the speaker or others involved cannot act until you do.)